top of page

 Gavdos Flüchtlinge

 Gavdos, the small island south of Crete, is known for its remoteness and untouched nature.
 Unfortunately, Europe's southernmost island has been in the news more and more often recently.
 Increasing numbers of migrants are reaching Gavdos on boats from North Africa.
 How are people on Gavdos dealing with the situation and how is the new influx of refugees affecting your trip to Gavdos?
 First of all: even though the situation is a major challenge for locals and authorities, I would like to ease your worries as a traveler!
-In this blog article you will find all the important information about the refugee situation on Gavdos.
+In this blog article, you will find all the important information about the refugee situation on Gavdos and why a holiday on Gavdos is still completely safe and magical.
 The article will be updated regularly!

 #1 Why Gavdos?
 The escape route and geographical location of the island

-Gavdos, Europe's southernmost point, lies around 170 nautical miles from the Libyan coast and is therefore a strategic hub for refugee boats.
-The island is often used by smugglers as a “back door” to Europe, as it lies outside the regular surveillance zones in the Mediterranean.
+Gavdos, Europe's southernmost point, lies about 170 nautical miles off the Libyan coast, making it a strategic hub for refugee boats.
+The island is often used by smugglers as a ‘back door’ to Europe, as it lies outside the regular surveillance zones in the Mediterranean.
 Migrants usually set off from Tobruk or other Libyan ports and cross the open sea in overcrowded and often barely seaworthy boats.
-The crossing is said to cost up to 5000 US dollars.
-Most of the migrants come from countries such as Egypt, Pakistan, Bangladesh and Syria.
-They are fleeing poverty, political tensions or conflicts.
+The crossing is said to cost up to 5,000 US dollars.
+Most migrants come from Sudan, which is currently the scene of an extremely violent civil war that is causing a humanitarian crisis and is currently receiving little media attention.
+Most of them are young men and teenagers who undertake the very dangerous and risky crossing to southern Greece.

 Gavdos Flüchtlingsboot